nohbdy/aardwolf-plugins/README.md

 Small utility to limit how much time you spend asleep, by waking you up as soon as either a tick occurs or you are full HP/MP/Moves

+### keystore

+Manage storage of keys within an external container (manor container / backpack on the floor) to log off without having to re-farm keys.